nimwegenLab/E-Flow/ReadMe.md

 processed <- analyse_raw(pl_info$dir, data2preproc, .f_par=f_par)
 ```

-\empth{Processed} is a dataframe containing different summary statistics of the populations of cells.
+\emph{Processed} is a dataframe containing different summary statistics of the populations of cells.

 ### Add additional information
 Now you may want to add additional information to the statistics, for example the date, author and condition.
 If the information applies to whole directories, the easiest way to do this is to use the function \emph{propagate_index_info} which merges the information with the output of the algorithm by matching the column \emph{dir}.
 In our example we have dates, antbiotic and author stored in the tibble \emph{pl_info} and their values are the same inside a specific director; we merge them using